jensstein/oandbackup/FAQ.md

 NB is using

 `kill -STOP PID` </br>
+before and
 `kill -CONT PID`

-and
+after backups if backupPauseApps is enabled in developer settings.
+It also uses
 `pm suspend the.package.name` </br>
 `pm unsuspend the.package.name`

-`kill -STOP` </br>
-is used per default

-when pauseApps is enabled in developer settings pmSuspend is additional (only active if pauseApps is also enabled)
+if backupSuspendApps is also set (only active if backupPauseApps is also enabled)

+NB uses

+`am stop-app the.package.name || am force-stop the.package-name`

+before a restore if restoreKillApps is enabled.

 ### How can I backup SMS & Call log?

 Generally please see [What are Special Backups?](#what-are-special-backups) first.